hashicorp/terraform-azurerm-consul-enterprise-hvd/docs/deployment-custermization.md

   }
 ```

-It will also allow you to call `cloud_init_config_rendered=data.cloud_init.consul.rendered` in your main.tf to assign the value to the module declaration.
+It will also allow you to call `cloud_init_config_rendered = data.cloudinit_config.consul.rendered` in your main.tf to assign the value to the module declaration.

 ```pre